glouppe/info8006-introduction-to-ai/pacman/README.md

 Coming soon

-## Computation Time Budget
+## Computation Node Budget

-The computation time of the agent is limited on-game.
-More specifically, the method ```get_action``` of the agent prematurely terminates when the computation time transgress the given `timeout` parameter (fixed to 60 seconds during evaluation process).
-This configuration is referred as the *online setting*.
-On the other side, when the option ``` --enable-search-before-game ``` is specified, the method ``` register_initial_state ``` is called before the game starts, enabling computation without any computation time limit.
-This configuration is referred as the *offline setting*.
-Note that even in the latter configuration, the whole game needs to be solved by your intelligent agent within a reasonable amount of time.
+The computation budget of the agent is expressed in terms of number of node expansions.
+We refer to an *offline* setting when this number is unlimited, and to an *online* setting when this number is limited.
+The method ```get_action``` is interrupted when its number of expansions is higher than the fixed computation budget.
+During evaluation process, the following budgets are considered for the *online* setting : *TBD*.

 ## Illegal Moves